What are No-Load Losses in Transformers?

 The eddy current loss depends on the square of the current flowing in the upper part of the core and the resistance of the core material.
 The solid sheet of the iron block has less resistance because of the larger cross-section area.
 The magnitude of the voltage induced in a solid block is higher, and as a result, the eddy current loss is higher in the solid iron block.

-To minimize the eddy current losses, the iron core is formed using several thin electrically insulated sheets called lamination.
+The iron core is formed using several thin electrically insulated sheets called lamination to minimize the eddy current losses.

 The area of the eddy current path gets reduced, and the losses decrease because of the decrease in induced voltage and increase in resistance.
 The thin laminated sheet has higher resistance.
 The flow of eddy current in laminated sheets is given below.